School Teacher

 what do you think of the idea being kicked around about arming teachers and school officials?

-Asked by ernesto over 11 years ago
+Asked by ernesto almost 12 years ago

 No. That's what I've got for you.
 No, never.
 Metal detectors change the vibe of a school.
 I know they are deemed more necessary in some schools but there is a different feel when you walk through one to go teach or learn than when you walk in a building without one.
 I know many schools that have a buzz-in system.
 I know schools that have security.
 But arming teachers?
 No, no no.